Brick polytopes, lattice quotients, and Hopf algebras: Combinatorics of twists

 \subsection{$k$-twist correspondence}

-We now present a natural surjection between permutations and acyclic $k$-twists.
+We now present a natural surjection from permutations to acyclic $k$-twists.
 It relies on an insertion operation on pipe dreams similar to the insertion in binary search trees (see Example~\ref{exm:BSTinsertion} for details).
 It is motivated by the geometry of the normal fan of the corresponding brick polytope (see Section~\ref{sec:geometry} and~\cite{PilaudSantos-brickPolytope}).

 We now describe this algorithm.
 From a permutation~$\tau \eqdef [\tau_1, \dots, \tau_n]$ (written in one-line notation), we construct a $(k,n)$-twist~$\surjectionPermBrick(\tau)$ obtain from the $(k,0)$-twist by successive pipe insertions of the entries~$\tau_n, \dots, \tau_1$ of~$\tau$ read from right to left.
 Equivalently, starting from the empty triangular shape, we insert the pipes~$\tau_n, \dots, \tau_1$ of the twist such that each new pipe is as northwest as possible in the space left by the pipes already inserted.
 This procedure is illustrated in \fref{fig:insertionAlgorithm} for the permutation~$31542$ and different values of~$k$.